3 Digit Sign Code

 Detailed Allocations: For all projects by planning area.

-Housing Unit Allocation Chart: Includes available allocations for the current 2015 allocation year and future years as well as the total number of tentative allocations granted and requested aggregated by .
+Housing Unit Allocation Chart: Includes available allocations for the current 2016 allocation year and future years as well as the total number of tentative allocations granted and requested.
 The chart is updated weekly reflecting all new plan submissions and approvals.
-(Note that available allocations for future years are subject to change based on the rolling average provision).
+(Note that available allocations for future years are subject to change based on the rolling average provision.)

 Housing Unit Allocations Not Available